 - monoplegia or paraplegia: monophasic 31% vs. relapsing 52%

 The differential diagnosis depends on the presentation, and when classic, the diagnosis can be made with a fair degree of certainty.
+The most important clinical and imaging differential is MS as both can present with optic neuritis, cerebral and spinal demyelination including involvement of the corpus callosum (see Practical points).

 - periventricular/aqueductal distribution (see above)